btzyd/JointCrop/README.md

 # Enhancing Contrastive Learning Inspired by the Philosophy of “the Blind Men and the Elephant”

-This is a PyTorch implementation of the JointCrop paper (AAAI 2025).
+This is a PyTorch implementation of the [JointCrop paper (AAAI 2025)](https://ojs.aaai.org/index.php/AAAI/article/view/34425).
 The code is mainly modified from [MoCo v3](https://github.com/facebookresearch/moco-v3).

 ## Appendix of JointCrop

-Due to AAAI's page limit, we have supplemented [the appendix of JointCrop](appendix.pdf) within the code repository.
+Due to AAAI's page limit, You can refer to the [arxiv version](https://arxiv.org/abs/2412.16522) for the appendix.

 ## Preparing the environment, code and dataset